-New veil controversies resurfaced in the years following Mr Hollobone's unsuccessful attempt to have it banned, most noticeably in September 2013, when a veiled student was prevented by college authorities from enrolling at Birmingham Metropolitan College, while around the same period the refusal of a defendant, later identified as Rebekah Dawson, to lift her veil to testify in a courtroom triggered an outcry.
+New veil controversies resurfaced in the years following Mr Hollobone's unsuccessful attempt to have it banned, most noticeably in September 2013, when a veiled student was prevented by college authorities from enrolling at Birmingham Metropolitan College,65 while around the same period the refusal of a defendant, later identified as Rebekah Dawson, to lift her veil to testify in a courtroom triggered an outcry.66

-The U-turn made by Birmingham College within 48 hours of the story coming to light triggered an outrage of Mr Hollobone and the UKIP MEP, Gerard Batten, who called it a "cowardly surrender to Dark Ages values".
-The decision also drew the ire of Sarah Wollaston, a southwest Conservative MP, who in a series of tweets called for a total face veil ban in schools and colleges.
-But the most effective intervention came arguably from the senior Liberal Democrat home office minister, Jeremy Browne, described as one of the first Liberal Democrats to discuss a veil ban.
+The U-turn made by Birmingham College within 48 hours of the story coming to light triggered an outrage of Mr Hollobone and the UKIP MEP, Gerard Batten, who called it a "cowardly surrender to Dark Ages values".67 The decision also drew the ire of Sarah Wollaston, a southwest Conservative MP, who in a series of tweets called for a total face veil ban in schools and colleges.68 But the most effective intervention came arguably from the senior Liberal Democrat home office minister, Jeremy Browne, described as one of the first Liberal Democrats to discuss a veil ban.
 Like some others calling for a debate, Mr Browne favoured the possibility of a targeted ban over a blanket one.
-In questioning "whether girls should feel a compulsion to wear a veil when society deems children to be unable to express personal choices about other areas like buying alcohol, smoking or getting married", he suggested that students under 18 needed the protection of the state.
+In questioning "whether girls should feel a compulsion to wear a veil when society deems children to be unable to express personal choices about other areas like buying alcohol, smoking or getting married", he suggested that students under 18 needed the protection of the state.69

-In June 2013, Mr Hollobone's face covering bill was included in a list of 40 legislative measures put forward by a group of Conservative backbenchers as an alternative right-wing legislation programme.
-Mr Hollobone's bill progressed a stage further than his 2010 bill, receiving its second reading in the House of Commons in February 2014.
-But again he failed to win significant political backing to progress the bill any further.

-The European Court of Human Rights Grand Chamber's decision to uphold the French veil ban in July 2014 was an opportunity for Mr Hollobone to once again argue for the implementation of a similar ban in the UK now that a legal obstacle had been removed, but again his call fell on deaf ears.
-Thus over an eight-year period, despite the growing hostility towards the veil, successive British governments have moved little in the direction of adopting a blanket ban on the full face veil.
+In June 2013, Mr Hollobone's face covering bill was included in a list of 40 legislative measures put forward by a group of Conservative backbenchers as an alternative right-wing legislation programme.^{70, 71} Mr Hollobone's bill progressed a stage further than his 2010 bill, receiving its second reading in the House of Commons in February 2014.72 But again he failed to win significant political backing to progress the bill any further.73 for the implementation of a similar ban in the UK now that a legal obstacle had been removed, but again his call fell on deaf ears.75 Thus over an eight-year period, despite the growing hostility towards the veil, successive British governments have moved little in the direction of adopting a blanket ban on the full face veil.